Breathing Problems Solved

 Q: Do I need this module?

-A: If you know that you sometimes breathe through your mouth, yes, you need this module.
+A: If you sometimes breathe through your mouth, yes, you need this module.

 If you ask any of your friends, relatives or co-workers, and they tell you that you sometimes breathe through your mouth or have your mouth open, yes, you need this module.

-When your CP is 25 s or more 24/7, you do not need any steps in this direction since this problem will disappear naturally.
+When your CP is 25 seconds or more 24/7, you do not need any steps in this direction, since non-nasal breathing will disappear naturally.

-Manual (Instructional Guide) "How to stop mouth breathing" with free PDF file to download.
-For more ideas, visit Buteyko Mouth Taping Technique and Stop Mouth Breathing Treatment.
+Manual (Instructional Guide) “How to stop mouth breathing” with a free PDF file to download.
+For more ideas, see Buteyko mouth-taping technique and Stop mouth breathing treatment.

-Level 2 goals: The student partly normalized own breathing until about 25-35 s daily CP and over 20 s MCP, so that they have no need for medication and do not experience the symptoms of their main health problem, e.g., asthma, bronchitis, heart disease, epilepsy, sinusitis, eczema, etc. However, such learner can still suffer from airways inflammation, allergies, GI problems, diabetes, arthritis, and other hormonal problems and musculo-skeletal disorders.
-Most medications are absolutely unnecessary, but some medical drugs (e.g., insulin, thyroxin, etc.) can be required to control symptoms of these “higher-CP” diseases.
-This is the level (Level 2) which is usually achieved by most people following Buteyko instructions on the west.
-Depending on amount of practice and other factors, it takes about 0.5 - 2 months to learn.
+Level 2 Goals: When students have partly normalized their own breathing — to 25-35 seconds daily CP and over 20 seconds MCP (morning CP) — they typically have no need for medication, and do not experience symptoms of previous health problems (e.g., asthma, bronchitis, heart disease, epilepsy, sinusitis, eczema, etc).
+However, such students can still suffer from airway inflammation, allergies, GI problems, diabetes, arthritis, and other hormonal and musculoskeletal disorders.
+Most medications are absolutely unnecessary, but some medical drugs (e.g., insulin, thyroxin, etc.) can be required to control symptoms of such “higher-CP diseases.”
+Most people following Buteyko instructions in the West usually achieve Level 2 CPs.
+Depending on the amount of practice and other factors, 25 to 35 secs.
+CP takes about 0.5 – 2 months to attain.

 Module 8.
 How to develop diaphragmatic breathing 24/7

-- Check your ability to move your diaphragm using a simple technique.
+– Check your ability to move and control your diaphragm using a simple technique

-- Practice exercises and techniques for development of diaphragmatic breathing
+– Practice exercises and techniques for developing diaphragmatic breathing

-- Find out about exact criteria for transition to unconscious or automatic diaphragmatic breathing at rest
+– Learn what is required to transition to unconscious or automatic diaphragmatic breathing at rest

 Module 9.
 Restrictions, limits, and temporary contraindications

-Normal breathing is the fundamental property of the healthy organism.
-Hence, breathing normalization is the natural way to deal with pathologies of the human body.
-However, not all people can use the same method in their breathing normalization.
-While most people can apply the same general ideas, exercises and techniques (including reduced breathing exercise and DIY breathing device), there are groups of people who require modifications (individual tailoring) in their breathing retraining programs due to certain restrictions, limits, and temporary contraindications.
+While most can apply the same general ideas, exercises, and techniques (including reduced breathing exercises and the DIY breathing device), certain groups require modifications (individual tailoring) in their breathing retraining programs, due to various restrictions, limits, and temporary contraindications.

 Respiratory disorders involving lungs (asthma, bronchitis, COPD, emphysema, cystic fibrosis, pneumonia, tuberculosis; pulmonary edema; etc.)